apricotcider/weka-course/README.md

 # weka-course
 Course related documents for the Future Learn courses Data Mining with Weka, More Data Mining with Weka, and Advanced Data Mining with Weka.
+For example, lengthy comments for *Activity* discussions.